Digestive and Gastrointestinal Conditions

 After an Appendectomy

-If the appendix has not burst, your child will stay in the hospital for one to two days after surgery.
-Your child will get antibiotics through an IV (intravenous line) right after surgery.
+If the appendix has burst, your child will need a longer hospital stay, usually around 5 days.
+Your child will get antibiotics and fluids through an IV during their recovery, but will not be able to eat or drink right after surgery.

 With either option, your child may need a tube that passes through the nose into the stomach.
 This is called a nasogastric tube, or NG tube.
 This helps keep your child’s stomach empty, allowing the intestines to rest and preventing your child from vomiting.
 The tube is removed once your child is ready to eat.